TL;DR

 This guide unpacks the crisis, quantifies the devastating career and financial risks, and reveals how a robust private medical insurance (PMI) policy can serve as your essential shield.
 It's your pathway to rapid mental health support, proactive stress management, and what we call Long-Term Career & Income Impact Protection (LCIIP) – safeguarding your most valuable assets: your health, your career, and your future prosperity.

 It’s crucial to understand that burnout isn’t just a buzzword for having a bad week at work.
-In 2019, the World Health Organization (WHO) officially classified it in the International Classification of Diseases (ICD-11) as an "occupational phenomenon."
+In 2019, the World Health Organisation (WHO) officially classified it in the International Classification of Diseases (ICD-11) as an "occupational phenomenon."

 The WHO defines burnout by three distinct dimensions: